MustagheesButt/accounts/README.md

 - gender
 - mobile_number

 5. In your `loginCallback`, you will get user data in JSON format using `response`.
-You probably want to `POST` it to your backend to get the user registerd or logged in to your site, set session and whatever.
+You probably want to `POST` it to your backend to get the user registered or logged in to your site, set session and whatever.

 ### 3. Setup Callback URL Page